KNIME logo

 Reinforcement learning

-Reinforcement learning is a type of machine learning where an agent learns to make decisions by performing actions and receiving rewards.
-Its goal is to maximize cumulative rewards over time.
+Reinforcement learning (RL) is a machine learning paradigm where an agent learns to make decisions by interacting with an environment and receiving feedback in the form of rewards or penalties.

 Relational database

-A relational database is a type of database that stores data in tables with rows and columns.
-It uses SQL for querying and managing data and ensures data integrity through relationships.
+A relational database stores data in tables with rows and columns and uses SQL for managing and querying the data, ensuring relationships between tables.

 Retrieval augmented generation